Today we’re discussing a very simple principle to better know yourself and capitalize on your strengths.

 IMPORTANT NOTE –

-You may be somewhat of an introvert, but you may be spending too much time alone for your specific level of introversion.
+Okay, this is a little bit complicated, but here goes: You may be somewhat of an introvert, but you may be spending too much time alone for your specific level of introversion.
 Similarly, you may be somewhat extraverted, but actually spending a bit too much time with others for your specific extraversion level.
+(A lot of extroverts who constantly work around people seem to experience this social burnout, and a lot of introverts who keep to themselves don’t get quite enough social time).
 Find the golden amount for you.
 Be sure to experiment.
 Try being around people more.* (Or maybe less, if necessary.)
 Find the perfect amount to maximally energize you.

 *Especially people you like.